Maxzilla60/Random-Puush/README.md

 * Go to the given IP address in a brwoser
 * Wait a (long) while...
 * Check out the randomness!

-## Man, this is slow
-I know. :(

-Don't really know how to optimize it.